Nara River (India)

 The Nara River is a river located in Kutch in the Indian state of Gujarat.
 It flows northeast into the Great Rann of Kutch.

-The Nara River originates near the Paneli village, in the southeastern parts of Lakhpat tehsil in the Kachchh district, and empties into the Great Rann of Kutch.
+The Nara River originates near the Paneli village, in the southeastern parts of Lakhpat tehsil in the Kutch district, and empties into the Great Rann of Kutch.
 It has a length of 25 km, and a catchment area of 233 km2.
 The Nara Dam constructed across the river near the village of Nara now collects the entire discharge of the river in its reservoir.